Sir Boateng Online

 4. Selectivity

-Sensitivity: This is the ability of a protective device to response very early to a fault.
+Sensitivity: This is the ability of a protective device to respond very early to a fault.
 Preferably at the very start of the fault.
 Sensitivity, therefore, refers to the minimal changes in the measured parameter.
-Such as fault current, earth leakage current that the system can react to.
+Such as fault current, and earth leakage current that the system can react to.

 Reliability: This is the ability of a protective device to operate under fault conditions without any difficulty.
 This means that when a protective device is reliable it must operate whenever required.